 Students may also be eligible to apply to The Student Hardship Fund and Childcare Support Scheme.

 PGCE students may be eligible for the University's Core Bursary.
 Awards will be based on the household income from the assessment carried out by Student Finance for funding purposes.
-(We do not include the amount of government scholarship or bursary received.)

 Further information on the University Guaranteed Bursaries.